Vijay Mishra (gangster): Criminal History

 As of November 2023, Mishra has 83 criminal cases to his record which includes nine cases of murder, fifteen cases of attempt to murder, two cases of rape, forgery, loot, kidnapping, extortion, property grabbing, etc. Described in 2007 by the Hindustan Times as a "mafia", he had at that time over 30 pending criminal cases lodged against him.
-He contested the 2012 election while in jail in relation to an alleged involvement in the 2010 bomb attack on Nand Gopal Gupta (also known as Nand Gopal Nandi), who was minister of state at that time (2010) and was chosen as cabinet minister in Yogi Adityanath's government..
+He contested the 2012 election while in jail in relation to an alleged involvement in the 2010 bomb attack on Nand Gopal Gupta (also known as Nand Gopal Nandi), who was minister of state at that time (2010).
 Denying the charges as being politically motivated, he was released on bail later in the year, by which time 62 criminal cases were recorded against him.
 His family had anticipated his release would occur if the SP were returned to government.

 The SP said it expelled Mishra in 2017 for "anti-party activities" when he had decided to contest the 2017 elections as an independent candidate due to the SP not adopting him.
 Other members of his family were expelled at the same time, including his wife, Ramlali Mishra, who was a member of the Uttar Pradesh Legislative Council.
 Mishra says that he resigned, together with many of his supporters.

 Mishra and his daughter, Seema, who was then contesting a Lok Sabha seat in the 2014 Indian general election, were both provided with armed protection officers for a period up to April 2014, when the courts ordered that this measure, financed by the Uttar Pradesh government, was illegal.
 It ruled that such protection could not be given to people with a criminal history.

 Mishra was born on 7 September 1957 in Khaptiha (Allahabad).
 He has one son and five daughters.